DTM (nightclub): Background and early years

 In the early 1980s, Helsinki did not have any gay restaurants or nightlife venues.
 Consequently, Seta, the largest LGBT rights organization in Finland, invested in a company called Ravintola Oy Afrodite.
-With Seta's funding, the firm opened Gay Gambrin, Helsinki's first LGBT restaurant, in 1984.
+With Seta's funding, the firm opened Gay Gambrin, Helsinki's first LGBTQ restaurant, in 1984.
 Because this venture was successful, Ravintola Oy Afrodite then took over an existing nightclub, Don't Tell Mama, in 1992.
 Later renamed DTM, Don't Tell Mama was located at the corner of Annankatu and Kansakoulukatu in Helsinki's Kamppi neighborhood.
 It was the only gay club in Helsinki until 1996, when a venue called Lost & Found opened and began to compete with it for customers.
 DTM nevertheless maintained its reputation as Finland's flagship LGBT nightlife establishment.
 In 1997, the club began to host the Miss Drag Queen competition, a regularly recurring drag show that ran until 2013.